-It can be hard to know what kind of gift will tickle a foodie’s fancy at Christmas time – will a luxury hamper do the trick?
-Or should you opt for something scarily clad in stainless steel for the kitchen instead?
+It can be hard to know what kind of gift will tickle a foodie’s fancy at Christmas time – will a hamper do the trick?
+Or should you opt for something for the kitchen?
 Don’t worry – we’ve gathered a selection of the most stylish, thoughtful gifts that the foodie in your life will love this Christmas.

-We’ve considered all types of food-loving person in this gift guide – from the gadget experts and recipe-book hoarders to those who simply prefer to consume the goods rather than cook it themselves.
-The gift ideas we’ve pulled together are beautiful, useful and, above all, covetable for any foodie worth their salt.
+We’ve considered all types of food-loving person in this gift guide – from the gadget lovers to the gourmands, the coffee aficionados to the enthusiastic cooks.
+The gift ideas we’ve pulled together are beautiful, useful and, above all, covetable for even the fussiest food lover.

 Please note, all items included in the list below include prices and stockists for those based in the UK – but should hopefully provide inspiration for food lovers around the world this Christmas.